Baaaaam/benchmarks/input/OFCB/test1/fuelrecipe/README.md

 ===============================================

-the fuel recipe in CLASS comes with 2 files : the .dat file with contain the evolution of the main characteristics of the fuel the .info file which contains the information used to build the evolution (mass, power, fuel type...)
+the fuel recipe in CLASS comes with 2 files :
+* the .dat file with contain the evolution of the main characteristics of the fuel,
+* the .info file which contains the information used to build the evolution (mass, power, fuel type...)

 dat file format description
 ----------------------------